nrenner/osm-pbf.js/README.md

 ======

-Forked from visual trip planner, using only the PBF reading part, with the idea to have a general purpose JavaScript PBF library.
+Forked from visual trip planner, using only the PBF reading part, with the idea to have a general purpose JavaScript library for reading the OpenStreetMap PBF format.

 Currently does not support Relations and metadata.